wingify/wingify.github.io/_posts/2022-12-15-why-functional-programming-is-needed.markdown

 * design actions by replacing implicit inputs and outputs with explicit ones
 * implementing immutability to make reading data into a calculation

+---

+To know more about how Wingify uses FP, feel free to comment.

+---

 ## Popular Functional Languages (source: Wikipedia)